awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 }
             }

       Choose the run icon (|play|) in Android Studio to build your app and run it on your device/emulator.
 You should see our ready made sign-in UI for your app.
-Check out the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.
+Check out the next steps to learn how to :ref:`customize your UI <mobile-hub-add-aws-mobile-user-sign-in-customize>`.

       Note: If you get an exception which mentions :code:`Developer Error`, it is likely due to missing SHA1 value from the Google configuration console.
 Create an Android client app from the Google console and add your machine's SHA1 keys there. `Reference Link <https://stackoverflow.com/questions/37273145/error-statusstatuscode-developer-error-resolution-null>`_